 When I was in 6th grade I typed, in all caps (and for some strange reason, red ink), a dreadful and woeful attempt at a book entitled “He Was My Best Friend, He Was My Brother.”
-It was passed around the lunchroom, page by page, to much acclaim despite its maudlin subject matter, a girl whose brother gets diagnosed with a terminal disease.
-I petered out after about ten pages.
+It was passed around the middle school lunchroom, page by page, to much acclaim.
+It’s been buried in a box somewhere but bound to someday be discovered and donated to an archive where it will be known to be the oldest unfinished work of Gayle Saks.
+It will fetch millions of dollars when it eventually goes up for auction, hundreds of years from now.

 My friends from summer camp remember me in deep concentration as I scribbled in my diary on my top bunk bed.
 Those diaries, from 4th grade through college are my time capsules and access to memories, both good and bad, that I would have forgotten otherwise.
-The writing is atrocious but flings me back to the critical and mundane moments that make up a life.
+The writing is atrocious but flings me back to the critical and mundane moments that make up my life.
+Those will never be auctioned off, deemed to be too priceless to put a dollar amount on.

-I hope my writing now is a bit beyond “atrocious.”
+I hope my writing now is a bit beyond the level of a middle-schooler who wrote the equivalent of a terrible Lifetime movie.
 Some of my pieces about my mother’s suicide and my work with substance abusers and inmates have reached far and wide, some have even gone viral, which I suppose is the modern-day equivalent of being passed around an elementary school cafeteria.

 Thanks a million for reading.